 I didn’t want to tell anyone.
 In fact, I’ve had this conversation about coming out with a few friends recently.
 They know that as of yesterday, I had 0 interest in telling any of you.
 Why?
 Well, most people misunderstand what trans means, for one thing.
-Trans doesn’t just mean moving to another binary, it means lack of alignment with the one assigned at birth.
-It’s personal.
-It’s a constant discovery.
-Not something I necessarily wanted to write about in a blog and send to a couple thousand people.
+Trans doesn’t just mean moving to another binary; it means lack of alignment with the one assigned at birth.
+It’s very personal and it’s a constant discovery. mot something I necessarily wanted to write about in a blog and send to a couple thousand people.

 Then, I had an experience last week that reminded me I can’t just sit here and wait for things to get better.
 Change doesn’t happen without energy like I wrote about in last week’s letter.

 I recently switched my insurance and primary care doctor.
 My new doctor is the trans healthcare advocate for my region.
-Amazing, I thought.
-I even tweeted about how cool it was to have someone actually ask my pronouns in a medical setting.
+Amazing, I thought, even tweeting how cool it was to have someone actually ask my pronouns in a medical setting.
 Then I asked him to fill my prescription.

 I’ve been to the pharmacy 4 times now and I still don’t have my testosterone prescription.
-First, because he didn’t order it correctly.
-I just had a pile of testosterone with no way to administer my medication.
-Then, when he did give me the needles, he didn’t give me the right size.
+First, because he didn’t order it correctly…just a pile of testosterone with no way to administer it.
+Then, when he did give me the needles, he had prescribed the wrong size.
 If I had used these needles, I could have hurt myself.
 Badly.
 We exchanged emails.
 Every single time I went to the pharmacy, there was a mistake I waited hours to have corrected – each time to leave empty handed because he never called back.

 Remember, my doctor is THE trans advocate.
 Who else am I supposed to contact for more affirming care?